gs1us-technology/vc-verifier-core/README.md

 ```

 When a Verifiable Credential is issued the Public and Private key for the DID Document is used to generate a crypographic proof that is included in the signed Verifiable Credential.
 This proof is used during verification to identify
-the verificationMethod and assoicated public key to use to validate the Verifiable Credential.
+the verificationMethod and associated public key to use to validate the Verifiable Credential.

 The other main component from the DID Document is the services section.
-Which defines the different types of services supported by the DID.
+This section defines the different types of services supported by the DID.
 For the GS1 US DID, we support the Traceability API End Point.

 # Verifiable Credentials

 ## What is a Credential

-A set of one or more claims made by an issuer.
+A credential is a set of one or more claims made by an issuer.
 A verifiable credential is a tamper-evident credential that has authorship that can be cryptographically verified.
 Verifiable credentials can be used to build verifiable presentations, which can also be cryptographically verified.

 ![Screenshot](./content/vc.png)

 - Credential Metadata
-  - includes the unique ID of the credential, information about the subject or holder, information about the issuer, an expiration date, and the status of the credential
+  - Includes the unique ID of the credential, information about the subject or holder, information about the issuer, an expiration date, and the status of the credential
 - Claims
-  - asserted properties or qualifications about the subject
+  - Asserted properties or qualifications about the subject
-  - there can one or more claims in a single VC
+  - There can one or more claims in a single VC
 - Proofs
-  - this is the cryptographic signature of the issuer
+  - This is the cryptographic signature of the issuer
-  - the verifier will used this information to verify the issuer signature and ensure the VC has not be altered.
+  - The verifier will used this information to verify the issuer signature and ensure the VC has not be altered.

 ## Example Verifiable Credential
 ``` JSON